Alexander Stubb: Early career

 Between 1995 and 1997, Stubb was a researcher at the Finnish Foreign Office, and then at the Academy of Finland from 1997 to 1999.
 In 1997 he began to work also as a columnist.

 From 1999 to 2001, Stubb was a researcher in Finland's representation in the European Union in Brussels, and a member of the Finnish government's delegation to the intergovernmental negotiations for the Treaty of Nice.
 In 2000, he became a lecturer at the College of Europe.
 Following the IGC's conclusion in 2001 he became an adviser to the President of the European Commission (then Romano Prodi) and a member of the Commission Task Force on the European Convention.
 In 2003 he returned to Finland's representation to the EU as a special expert and to the intergovernmental negotiations, this time for the European Constitution.
 When that ended in 2004, he stood for the National Coalition Party in the election to the European Parliament.

-Wife and children

-Stubb lived in Genval, Belgium, with his wife, Suzanne Innes-Stubb, who is a British lawyer, until they moved to Tapiola, Espoo.
-She works for the media group Sanoma.
-They have two children, a daughter and son.

-Sports enthusiast

-A "confessed sports nut", Stubb regularly competes in marathons and triathlons and has finished Ironman Triathlons.

-In his 2012 Frankfurt Ironman, he competed with "Iron Birds Finland", a team of 18 people competing to support leukemia research.